 100% of Reality

-Finally, the last two boxes state that you aren’t practicing a great definition of relationship, but the relationship is actually good.
+Finally, the last two boxes state that you aren’t practicing a great definition of a relationship, but the relationship is good.
 How could that be?
-It might be like the old saying about a broken clock – it is right at least two times a day.
-You may not be actively practicing a great relationship definition, but things are working for now.
+It might be like the old saying about a broken clock – at least it is correct two times a day.
+You may not be actively practicing a great relationship definition, but things are working now.
 That last set of boxes is likely to be very temporary.
-Sometimes the relationship is working even though neither party is acting or living with truth and good principles.
+Sometimes the relationship is working even though neither party is acting or living with truth and sound principles.

 Are You Saying Yes?

-In the example of the husband and wife, the truth table would help them identify that the wife actually can respect him when the husband does not love her and the husband can love her even when the wife does not respect him.
+In the example of the husband and wife, the truth table would help them identify that the wife can respect him when the husband does not love her, and the husband can love her even when the wife does not respect him.

 The point – are you doing your part whether they are doing their part or doing what is right?
-That is the beginning of a great relationship – you deciding to do what is right, to say “yes” even if they are saying “no”.
+That is the beginning of a great relationship – you decide to do what is right, to say “yes” even if they say “no.”

 Is Your Relationship Definition Dependent On Them?